 The implications of a cancer diagnosis can be devastating.
-It can change one’s way of life and the way one performs activities of daily living and takes an emotional toll on the client.
-However, devastating in its own right is the financial burden of cancer treatment.
+It can change one’s way of life and how one performs daily living activities and takes an emotional toll on the client.
+However, the financial burden of cancer treatment is devastating in its own right.
 This never fails to be a source of extreme anxiety and stress in patients who happen to get diagnosed with this condition.

 Unfortunately, the cost of cancer treatment is a troublesome issue for many because it’s multi-faceted.
 Survival rates continue to rise, but so does the price of life-saving cancer treatments.
 Many Americans struggle with cancer’s physical and emotional effects and the increasing out-of-pocket costs.
 Even worse — many people are hopeless of ever finding a cure.